NicolasOmar/test-npm-git-workflow/README.md

 # test-npm-git-workflow
-Repository created to test versioning workflow in Npm and GitHub
+Repository and package created to test versioning workflow in Npm and GitHub with [semantic-release](https://github.com/semantic-release/semantic-release)